1 – Introduction and Clue #1

 Unmanned boats, land vehicles and aircraft will be either controlled remotely or will function autonomously, pre-programmed to carry out a mission from start to finish…

-In the dark, in the silence, in a blink, the age of the autonomous killer robot has arrived.
-It is happening.
-They are deployed.
-And—at their current rate of acceleration—they will become the dominant method of war for rich countries in the 21st century.
+…the autonomous killer robot… will become the dominant method of war for rich countries in the 21st century.
 These facts sound, at first, preposterous.
-The idea of machines that are designed to whirr out into the world and make their own decisions to kill is an old sci-fi fantasy: picture a mechanical Arnold Schwarzenegger blasting a truck and muttering: “Hasta la vista, baby.”
-But we live in a world of such whooshing technological transformation that the concept has leaped in just five years from the cinema screen to the battlefield—with barely anyone back home noticing.
+The idea of machines that are designed to whirr out into the world and make their own decisions to kill is an old sci-fi fantasy… But we live in a world of such whooshing technological transformation that the concept has leaped in just five years from the cinema screen to the battlefield—with barely anyone back home noticing.

 The earlier technologies made it possible for humans to decide to kill in more “sophisticated” ways—but once you programme and unleash an autonomous robot, the war isn’t fought by you any more: it’s fought by the machine.
 The subject of warfare shifts.